12 Fun Facts About Iceland

 11. Icelanders treat their celebrities as ordinary citizens.

 Because of the small population, famous Icelanders don't stand out.
-Most Icelanders know each other, so it's not a big deal coming across Björk or the president at the city park.
+However, most Icelanders know each other, so it's not a big deal to come across Björk or the president at the city park.

 You might even come across her without security, as the country is ultra-safe.

 Iceland uses the patronymic naming system.
 Patronymic means a person's name is based on their parent's name.
 No wonder Icelandic names end in -dóttir (daughter of) or -son (son of).

 Your name must be approved by the naming committee.
 If the name you want to name your child is not on the approved list, you'll have to apply for permission and wait for the approval.